 Mr. I is seventy-one years old.
 He has been in the ICU for over two months.
 He has a tracheostomy.
 He is very weak and delirious.
 We are awaiting placement at a long-term care facility so he can continue to rehab and possibly wean off the ventilator.

 Next, I arrive in Mr. Ks room – his heart rate is 150 beats per minute and his blood pressure is 80/30.
 He is ‘crashing’.
 He had tested positive for COVID-19, diabetic ketoacidosis and had a STEMI.
 The cardiologist found significant coronary blockages.
 As a consequence, he was in heart failure and taking a turn for the worse.
 He lost pulses and we started CPR.
 This went on for 20 minutes.
-I called his mother over the phone.
+I called his wife over the phone.
 She asked me what to do – should she come in?
 I informed her that if she visited and contracted COVID her chances of survival were not favorable.
 She made the decision to not visit. she made him a DNR.
 She asked me to call her if he passed.
 I made that call 20 minutes later…..

 It is 11 am.
 I walk to the cubby in the corner of the unit that serves as a physician charting area.
 I need a few minutes to regroup, and inadvertently shed a tear.
 I don’t want this moment of weakness, emotion and possibly my own humanity to be witnessed.
 In 4 hours’ I have lost two patients.